 What makes Pagely different, what has ultimately made us successful, is that we intentionally go out of our way to be the kind of host we would want to use.
 We empower everyone in our company to serve our customers to the best of our ability.
 Then, we become an extension of our client’s businesses.
 We help them solve problems and we take pride in contributing to their success.Matt Medeiros | Account Executive, Pagely

 Self-Managed Hosting (VPS/Cloud)

 One increasingly popular way to host WordPress websites is to deploy them directly onto one of many available IaaS or VPS providers.
-This is slightly more involved than any of the other options available, so if you aren’t highly technical you will also need a server management panel which will allow you to easily install and configure WordPress as well as things like Web Application Firewalls and SSL certificates.
+This is slightly more involved than any of the other options available.
+So if you aren’t highly technical you will also need a server management panel.
+That will allow you to easily install and configure WordPress as well as things like Web Application Firewalls and SSL certificates.